Touches, Presses, and Gestures

 Menus and Shortcuts

-Simplify interactions with your app by using menu systems, contextual menus, Home screen quick actions, and keyboard shortcuts.
+Simplify interactions with your app using menu systems, contextual menus, Home screen quick actions, and keyboard shortcuts.

 Make your apps accessible to everyone, including people with disabilities.